Skip to main content

 When will I have to start paying back?

-Most undergraduate students who start their course in the academic year 2023/24 will only start paying back their student loans when they have finished their studies and are earning an income of £524 a week or £2,274 a month or £27,295 a year (before tax and other deductions) or have left their course.
+Most undergraduate students will only start paying back their student loans when they have finished their studies and are earning a specific income.

 The income threshold changes each year and may be slightly different depending on when you started studying and what course you are studying.